A diverse technical workforce

 In May 2017, Imperial became one of the over 35 universities and research institutions from across the UK to have backed the pledge to support their technicians by becoming a founder signatory of the Technician Commitment.
-Two years on, more than 75 institutions have signed up, representing over half of UK universities.
+Three years on, more than 90 institutions have signed up.
 Imperial has also been awarded Science Council Employer Champion status, in recognition of the work we are doing to support our technicians to apply for professional registration.

 'I am very pleased that Imperial is a leader in supporting the Technician Commitment to foster career development and professional recognition of our technicians.
 Imperial's technical staff are a vital part of our community, playing a central role in delivering our mission of research, education, and engagement.
 The Commitment recognises the value this group brings to the College, and their importance to our success.'